 California College of the Arts — San Francisco

-Programs: Animation, Architecture, Fashion Design, Film, Graphic Design, Interior Design, Painting/Drawing, Photography, Printmaking, Sculpture, and more
+Programs: Animation, Architecture, Fashion Design, Film, Graphic Design, Interior Design, Painting and Drawing, Photography, Printmedia, Sculpture, and many more

 One-on-one attention is the norm for students at the California College of the Arts (the average student-teacher ratio is 8:1).